waku-org/specs/standards/application/privatev1.md

     Content:::plain--> Privatev1 --> Payload:::plain
     classDef plain fill:none,stroke:transparent;
 ```
 ### Content

-Content is provided to the protocol as encoded bytes.
-Due to segmentation limitations there is a restriction on the maximum size of content.
-This value is variable and is dependent upon which delivery service is used.
-In practice content size MUST be less that `255` * `max_seg_size` see: [initialization](#initialization)

-Other than its size, the protocol is agnostic of content.
+Applications provide content as encoded bytes, which is then packaged into payloads for transmission

+**Size Limit**

+Content MUST be smaller than `255 * max_seg_size`
+due to segmentation protocol limitations.

 ### Payload Delivery

-How payloads are sent and received by clients is not described in this protocol.
+How payloads are sent and received by clients is deliberately not specified by this protocol.
+Transport choice is an implementation decision that should be made based on deployment requirements.

-The choice of delivery method has no impact on the security of this conversation type, though the choice may affect sender privacy and censorship resistance.
+The choice of transport mechanism has no impact on PRIVATE1's security properties.
-In practice, any best-effort method of transmitting payloads will suffice, as no assumptions are made.
+Confidentiality, integrity, and forward secrecy are provided regardless of how payloads are delivered.
+However, transport choice may affect other properties.

+**Sender Privacy:**
+Implementations may leak sensitive metadata.

+**Reliability**
+While PRIVATE1 handles message losses, more reliable transports reduce retransmission overhead.

 ## Initialization